An isovariant Elmendorf's theorem: Isovariant Elmendorf's theorem

 \section{Isovariant Elmendorf's theorem}

-In this section, we show that for a finite group $G$, the category $\itop$ of $G$-spaces with isovariant maps given the model structure of the last section is Quillen equivalent to a category of functors on the link orbit category.
+In this section, we show that for a finite group $G$, the category $\itop^\term$ of $G$-spaces with isovariant maps given the model structure of Proposition \ref{modelcatisvt} is Quillen equivalent to a category of functors on the link orbit category.
 This is analogous to Elmendorf's theorem for equivariant spaces, where the diagrams are on the orbit category $\mathcal{O}_G$ \cite{elmthm, alaskanotes}.
-The argument is mostly formal, except for the proof that the links $\imap(\Delta^\mathbf{H}_G,-)$ preserve homotopy colimits (up to homotopy).
+The argument is mostly formal, except for the proof that the links $\imap(\Delta^\mathbf{H}_G,-)$ preserve certain homotopy colimits up to homotopy.